The Heart of Spiritual Tending

 What Spiritual Direction Is—And Is Not

-Spiritual direction is not a program of instruction, nor is it designed to produce a particular outcome.
-Instead, it is a space of sacred listening, where a seeker can explore their relationship with the divine without pressure to “arrive” anywhere in particular.
+Spirit tending is not a program of instruction, nor is it designed to produce a particular outcome.
+Instead, it is a space of sacred listening, where an explorer can nurture their relationship with the divine without pressure to “arrive” anywhere in particular.

 What Spiritual Companionship Is

-• A journey that belongs to the seeker, with the companion as a witness.
+- A journey that belongs to the explorer, with the companion as a witness.

 What Spiritual Companionship Is Not